kwanglee218/Financial-Market-Analysis/README.md

 Project Overview:

-This project focuses on exploring different global economics indicators using historical data to find insights on optimizing the future investment portfolio for individual investors, especially for those investing in Korean stock market.
+This project focuses on exploring different global economic indicators using historical data to find insights on optimizing the future investment portfolio for individual investors, especially for those investing in Korean stock market.

 <Outline>